spineo/RGButterflyDocs/Programming.md

 [_Toolbars_](https://developer.apple.com/ios/human-interface-guidelines/ui-bars/toolbars/) are used instead of [_TabBars_](https://developer.apple.com/ios/human-interface-guidelines/ui-bars/tab-bars/) (due to the "deeper" hierarchy of controllers which favors the former type) and _Push Modal_ and Unwind [_Segues_](https://developer.apple.com/library/content/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html) are used to communicated between controllers.

 Throughout the App Design and Prototyping and into the implementation process I often had to come up with ways to effectively use the limited Navigation and Toolbar real estate available.
 In general, I opted for the following choices:
-* _Less is Better_: I tried not to display a widget unless I felt it was essential (modifying behaviour in _Settings_ often presented a better alternative to keep the UI uncluttered)
+* ___Less is Better___: I tried not to display a widget unless I felt it was essential (modifying behaviour in _Settings_ often presented a better alternative to keep the UI uncluttered)
-* _Consistency is Better_: Widgets that appear in multiple controllers are located in the same place (i.e., _Back_ button top left, _Edit/Done_ button top right, _Settings_ button bottom right, and _Home_ button bottom left)
+* ___Consistency is Better___: Widgets that appear in multiple controllers are located in the same place (i.e., _Back_ button top left, _Edit/Done_ button top right, _Settings_ button bottom right, and _Home_ button bottom left)
-* _Group Related Functionality_: To group related functionality, I often tied a _UIAlertController_ to multiple _UIAlertActions_ and linked the controller to a BarButtonItem (a good example of this is the use of a _Photo Icon_ to group Camera and Photo Library actions)
+* ___Group Related Functionality___: To group related functionality, I often tied a [_UIAlertController_](https://developer.apple.com/reference/uikit/uialertcontroller) to multiple [_UIAlertActions_](https://developer.apple.com/reference/uikit/uialertaction) and linked the controller to a BarButtonItem (a good example of this is the use of a _Photo Icon_ to group Camera and Photo Library actions)

 ## Testing

-For the most part, I haven't adhered to test-driven development and the initial suite of Unit tests I developed early on in the project have recently been replaced with a Swift re-implementation.
+For the most part, I haven't adhered to test-driven development and the initial suite of Unit tests written in Objective-C have recently been replaced with a Swift re-implementation.
+For now, these test are in their own stand-alone public even though they probably should be part of the _rgbutterfly_ repo.

 The [current](https://github.com/spineo/rgbutterfly-tests) set includes UI and Unit tests that integrate the [XCTest](https://developer.apple.com/reference/xctest) framework.
-The Unit tests are divided into RGButterflyBaseTests, Controller, and Model Tests.
+The Unit tests are divided into RGButterflyBaseTests (common to all Controllers)https://github.com/spineo/rgbutterfly-tests, Controller, and Model Tests.
 The former two categories cover Controller components and their connnecting points.
 The Model tests cover datamodel entities and relations.

 ## Troubleshooting